 This is a guest post from my cousin, Mrs. Darling.
-It originally appeared on her site in a slightly different form.
+This is part two.
+Read part one here.

 The examples I give for living successfully on one income are real ways in which I make ends meet here at my home.